vivekphuloria/OBZ-RAG-APP/README.md

     - Redirect to different app-routes - eg: queries not related to user shouldn’t even go through the RAG pipeline
         - Scalability - If in the future, we wanted to connect the QnA system to other ERP systems like Attendance, Performance, Payroll etc or any other source of structured data.

+During the runtime, the name of the person is also extracted from the query.
+Currenly there are only 2 people whose data exists on the plaform, but as this number increases, it'll be helpful to be able to identify whose information is being requested.

 ### Code Structure

 The code-base contains the following directories and files